What's new in Windows Server 2022

 Microsoft Edge browser

 Microsoft Edge is included with Windows Server 2022, replacing Internet Explorer.
 It is built on Chromium open source and backed by Microsoft security and innovation.
-It can be used with Server Core or Server with Desktop Experience installation options.
+It can be used with the Server with Desktop Experience installation options.
 More information can be found at the Microsoft Edge Enterprise documentation.
 Note that Microsoft Edge, unlike the rest of Windows Server, follows the Modern Lifecycle for its support lifecycle.
 For details, see Microsoft Edge lifecycle documentation.